 Shaw says it best in his initial description of Higgins:

 His manner varies from genial bullying when he is in good humor to stormy petulance when anything goes wrong; but he is so entirely frank and void of malice that he remains likeable even in his least reasonable moments.
 (2.05)

 The first time we meet Higgins he's acting as a combination street magician/peacemaker.
 He calms down Eliza, then proceeds to show off his skills by telling people where they're from just by listening to the sound of their voice.
 Oh, and he can mimic them too.
-Right from the beginning we can tell he's a bit of a braggart and a bit of a preacher – he can't help but tell Pickering all about his trade, his life philosophy, and his ability to turn flower girls into duchesses – but as far as first impressions go, he makes a pretty good one.
-He comes off as one heck of a cool cat.
+Right from the beginning we can tell he's a bit of a braggart and a bit of a preacher—he can't help but tell Pickering all about his trade, his life philosophy, and his ability to turn flower girls into duchesses just by changing their accent and speech pattern—but as far as first impressions go, he makes a pretty good one.
+He comes off as a cool customer.

 By the end of the second act, things have become more complicated.
-Turns out he treats women like trash sometimes, and his motives for taking on Pickering's bet seem less than sincere.
-He begins bossing Eliza around rather quickly, telling her what to do, manipulating her with big promises and chocolate – he is quite suave, you have to give him that.
+It turns out he treats women like trash sometimes, and his motives for taking on Pickering's bet seem less than sincere.
+He begins bossing Eliza around rather quickly, telling her what to do, manipulating her with big promises and chocolate—he can tell a chocoholic from a mile away, you have to give him that.
 He even pays Eliza's father so that he can take her into custody.
 All of this happens before he calls her an idiot and a slut and almost assaults her…twice.